Best online sales right now | CNN Underscored

 Fire TV Recast

 Too busy to watch live TV?
-That’s no problem with Fire TV Recast, a DVR that allows you to record shows using your voice with Fire TV or Echo Show, or with a compatible mobile device.
+That’s no problem with Fire TV Recast, a DVR that allows you to record shows using your voice with Fire TV, Echo Show or a compatible mobile device.
 And right now, Prime members can save $100 on the device.
 Store 75 hours of programming, and record up to two programs at once, so you know you’ll never miss another episode again.

 More deals to shop

-- Work out in style with limited time deals on activewear from Nordstrom Rack.
+- Work out in style with limited-time deals on activewear from Nordstrom Rack.

-- For one day only, pick up refurb Razer and Logitech gaming headsets at a discount at Woot!
+- For one day only, pick up refurbished Razer and Logitech gaming headsets at a discount at Woot!.

 - When you sign up for a OneAsics membership, you can score five pairs of Asics socks for just $5.